figuri/HondaRX5gen/README.md

   ## Description
-  This app is a easy to use terminal run questionare that will build a readme template written in markdown and add that file to the repository you run the app on
+  This app is an easy to use terminal run questionare that will build a readme template written in markdown and add that file to the repository you run the app on

+  tech used:
+  - node.js
+  - npm
+  - inquirer
+  - fs
+  - javascript
+  - markdown

   ## Table of Contents
   - [Installation](#installation)